 Although Vegas is surrounded by desert landscapes, there are plenty of opportunities to get wet.
 Close to town, the marshy Clark County Wetlands Park serves as a habitat for birds, amphibians and mammals, a rare oasis in the desert.
 About 35 miles east of Vegas, the 726-foot-tall Hoover Dam stands as a testament to engineering genius.
 Generating 4 billion kilowatt-hours every year powered by the Colorado River, the dam has dazzled visitors since its completion in 1936.
 Take a tour of the dam or drive the nearby Mike O’Callaghan-Pat Tillman Memorial Bridge across the river for spectacular views of this testament to American ingenuity.
 Downstream from the dam, Willow Beach Harbor is a launching point to see the spectacular geological formations native to the Black Canyon region of the waterway.
 Explorers can catch glimpses of the big horn sheep roaming the banks.

 After touring the dam, visit the town that once housed the dam’s many builders and engineers.
-Boulder city, located 8 miles east of Hoover Dam, pays homage to the construction effort with the interactive Boulder City/Hoover Dam Museum.
+Boulder City, located 8 miles west of Hoover Dam, pays homage to the construction effort with the interactive Boulder City/Hoover Dam Museum.
 Exhibits relate the social and economic impact of the dam’s construction.
 For train lovers, the Nevada State Railroad Museum is a showcase for locomotives, train cars and train-themed memorabilia.
-Dine at the extraterrestrial-themed Flying Saucer (Area 52), where you can enjoy tasty meals and shop for off-beat alien paraphernalia.

 The area around Las Vegas offers some of the finest outdoor recreation opportunities in the country, particularly if you’re fond of desert hiking.
 If you want to experience the beautiful Mojave Desert, don’t miss a visit to the 40,000-acre Valley of Fire State Park, so named because of the striking red rock formations that dominate the landscape.
 If you’ve got a little more time, the Grand Canyon is a four- to five-hour drive away, as is Sedona, known for its beautiful red rock mesas and spires.
 California’s Death Valley National Park is a 2½-hour drive away.
 Closer to town, in the Red Rock National Conservation Area and Cottonwood Valley offer opportunities for mountain biking.